 Eye For Film >> Festivals >> A-Z >> Abertoir >> 2013

 Sometimes they come back...
-We're glad to see that Abertoir, Wales' premier horror film festival, has returned for another year, and it's as full of scares and shivers as ever.
-Some of the freshest work in horror, attracting praise all round the world, is on offer here, plus there's a great selection of classic work, including a Peter Cushing retrospective.
+We were glad to see, in 2013, that Abertoir, Wales' premier horror film festival, had returned for another year, and it was as full of scares and shivers as ever.
+Some of the freshest work in horror, attracting praise all round the world, was on offer there, plus there was a great selection of classic work, including a Peter Cushing retrospective.

 View previous years coverage of the Abertoir festival: